gperreymond/ministack-custom/README.md

 # Ministack Custom

-An example repository demonstrating how to use Ministack in a fully customized mode.
-This setup includes preparation scripts for securing and configuring your Nomad and Prometheus environments.
+An example repository demonstrating how to use Ministack.

 ---